How To Smoke A Ham

 Step 4: Smoking the Ham

 You'll want to smoke your ham for at least three hours, though you should only go longer at your own peril.
 Keep the heat at a consistent temperature for the entire time.
+Medium heat is fine.
 If the heat starts to drop down, adjust the temperature as needed and check to see if you need to add more charcoal or wood to keep the firing burning hot and the smoke cloud dense.

 While your ham smokes, try to avoid messing with it as much as possible.
 The only exception to this is when you're adding flavor to it mid-smoke.
 While these steps are optional, they make your meat that much more succulent and delicious and are more than worth the effort.
+You may want to consider applewood.

 Every half hour, thoroughly spritz your ham with apple juice in a spray bottle.
 This helps the meat to retain its moisture and caramelizes on the outside.
 After around two and half hours of smoking, you can apply barbecue sauce to the outside of the ham, coating liberally.
 You can either make your own or use your favorite store brand.
 Additionally, you could mix around 1/4 of a cup of honey into your sauce for extra sweetness and to add a marvelous shine to the outside of your ham once it's finished.